-Some policies also cover steering, air conditioning, and the car’s fuel system.
+Note: some policies also cover steering, air conditioning, and the car’s fuel system.

-Is Mechanical Breakdown Insurance Worth It for You?
+Is Mechanical Breakdown Insurance Worth It

 Another way to decide if you should get MBI is to consider how long you want to drive your car.
 If you plan to drive it for multiple years, getting mechanical breakdown insurance is a smart choice.
 MBI will help ensure that your car stays fully functioning for years to come.